Planarity, duality and Laplacian congruence: Theorems , and

 The planarity criterion of MacLane \cite{Ma} is this: $G$ is planar if and only if there is a $GF(2)$ basis for its cycle space, in which each edge appears no more than twice.
-If we augment such a basis with one more element, equal (modulo 2) to the sum of the basis elements, then the resulting set has the property that every non-isthmus edge appears precisely twice.
+If we augment such a basis with one more element, equal (modulo 2) to the sum of the basis elements, then the resulting set has the property that every non-bridge edge appears precisely twice.

-In one direction, the relationship with property V$^{\ast}$ is simple. \ If $L^{\ast}(G)$ is an unreduced dual Laplacian matrix of $G$, then there is a $\mathbb{Z}$ basis $B$ of the group of cycles of $G$, such that $L^{\ast}(G)$ records the dot products among the vectors in the set $B^{\prime}$ obtained by augmenting $B$ with one more element, equal to the negative of the sum of the elements of $B$.
-Notice that every non-isthmus edge of $G$ is represented at least once among the elements of $B$, and at least twice among the elements of $B^{\prime}$.
+In one direction, the relationship with Theorem \ref{trace} is simple.
+If $L^{\ast}(G)$ is an unreduced dual Laplacian matrix of $G$, then there is a $\mathbb{Z}$ basis $B$ of the group of cycles of $G$, such that $L^{\ast}(G)$ records the dot products among the vectors in the set $B^{\prime}$ obtained by augmenting $B$ with one more element, equal to the negative of the sum of the elements of $B$.
+Notice that every non-bridge edge of $G$ is represented at least once among the elements of $B$, and at least twice among the elements of $B^{\prime}$.
 Each diagonal entry of $L^{\ast}(G)$ is a positive integer, at least as large as the number of edges represented in the corresponding element of $B^{\prime}$.
 (A diagonal entry will be larger than the number of edges represented in the corresponding element of $B^{\prime}$ if the absolute value of some coordinate of that element is more than $1$.)
-It follows that $Tr(L^{\ast}(G))\geq2(m-i)$, with equality only if each non-isthmus edge is represented in precisely two elements of $B^{\prime}$.
-Clearly then $Tr(L^{\ast}(G))=2(m-i)$ implies that $B$ satisfies MacLane's criterion.
+It follows that $Tr(L^{\ast}(G))\geq2(m-b)$, with equality only if each non-bridge edge is represented in precisely two elements of $B^{\prime}$.
+Clearly then $Tr(L^{\ast}(G))=2(m-b)$ implies that $B$ satisfies MacLane's criterion.

 The opposite direction is not so immediate, as MacLane's criterion provides only a $GF(2)$ basis, not a $\mathbb{Z}$ basis.
-Of course if $G$ satisfies MacLane's criterion then $G$ is planar, and it is easy to verify property V$^{\ast}$ for planar graphs, as indicated in Subsection \ref{subsec}.
+Of course if $G$ satisfies MacLane's criterion then $G$ is planar, and it is easy to verify Theorem \ref{trace} for planar graphs, as indicated in Subsection \ref{subsec}.